-Did you ever found yourself saying: I usually ignore testing my endpoints because the security setup is hard.
+Did you ever found yourself saying: I usually ignore testing my Spring Web MVC controller endpoints because the security setup is tricky.
 That belongs to the past.
-With MockMvc, Spring provides a great tool for testing Spring Boot applications.
-This guide gives you recipes at hand to verify your @Controller
+With MockMvc, Spring provides an excellent tool for testing Spring Boot applications.
+This guide provides you with recipes to verify your @Controller

 and @RestController

-endpoints and other relevant Spring Web MVC components.
+endpoints and other relevant Spring Web MVC components using MockMvc

-It is very little you need to start testing your controller endpoints using MockMvc
+It is very little we need to start testing our controller endpoints with MockMvc

-.
-Including both the Spring Boot Starter Web and the Spring Boot Starter Test (aka. swiss-army for testing Spring Boot applications) is everything you need:
+We only need to include both the Spring Boot Starter Web and the Spring Boot Starter Test (aka. swiss-army for testing Spring Boot applications):

-Once you secure your endpoints using Spring Security, the following test dependency helps a lot when testing protected controller:
+Once we secure our endpoints using Spring Security, the following test dependency is a must-have to test our protected controller with ease:

 1 2 3 4 5 | <dependency> <groupId>org.springframework.security</groupId> <artifactId>spring-security-test</artifactId> <scope>test</scope> </dependency> |